 STEP THREE: Give Yourself Props

 You’re a kick ass individual.
 You really are.
 You’ve got a lot going for you.
-And as you get to know yourself you’ll discover this is true.
-When it comes to fitness, you can use these strong attributes to your advantage.
+And as you get to know yourself better you’ll discover this is true.
+When it comes to fitness, you can use your strengths to your advantage.
 I will use myself as an example.
 I love to cook and be creative.
 I don’t want to brag, but I’m pretty good at it.
 So part of my fitness journey is using those strengths to adapt my favorite unclean recipes into clean ones, or even just developing new recipes altogether.
-Now, I could force myself to do a boring and monotonous meal plan because it worked for a certain fitness pro, or I could use only so-and-so’s recipes because they have way more followers on Instagram.
+Now, I could force myself to do a boring and monotonous meal plan because it worked for a certain fitness pro, or I could use only “so-and-so’s” recipes because they have way more followers on Instagram.
 But that wouldn’t honor who I am and it would squander these strong attributes that I have.
 So instead, I use them to my advantage because I see the long-term benefits of doing so.
 Healthy eating (obviously a huge part of a fitness journey) will never get boring if I am able to do what I love and what I’m good at simultaneously.
 If I tried to do it someone else’s way I would just be forcing another failure.
 So find YOUR strengths and play them up.
 Center your fitness journey on them and you won’t ever long for it to be over.
-Not to mention you will build a crap ton of confidence and self-esteem.
+Not to mention you will build a ton of confidence and self-esteem.

 STEP FOUR: Be Honest With Yourself

 Just like we all have strengths, we all have our weak points too.
-During self-reflection it’s important to identify what lead to your last failure.
+During self-reflection it’s important to identify what lead to your last fitness-fail.
 And I can tell you this much…It wasn’t the diet or trainer or significant other that sabotaged you.
 Something inside you wasn’t jiving with what was going on.
 If nothing else in this blog resonates with you at least understand this: you HAVE to identify your pitfalls in order to overcome them.
 Maybe it was stress or you weren’t being authentically yourself.
 Maybe you weren’t eating enough calories or nutrients for your body, which lead you to binge.
 Maybe you made excuses and skipped workouts because you actually hate cardio but the girl with the abs said you have to do 45 minutes on the step mill every day.
 Maybe your goals were based on something superficial and unrealistic and when you couldn’t attain them it just felt better to feel sorry for yourself and eat Oreos.
 Now, none of these things are anything to beat yourself up over.
 It’s life; it’s part of the journey.
 BUT they are all on YOU.
 And once you identify them, it’s also on YOU to say, “ok that didn’t work for me so I’m not going to go there again.
-I’m going to try something new that honors me as an individual.”
+I’m going to try something new that honor the individual I am.”
 But often, we instead go from one ineffective and unrealistic plan to the next because we never self-reflect and identify the actual pitfall in the first place.
 We just throw the baby out with the bathwater.
 But YOU are the baby and the issue is not the bathwater.
 It’s the fact that the baby needs to grow up, mature, and learn about themselves.
 Sorry, I just totally called you a baby.
 But the metaphor worked right?
 Kind of?
 Maybe not.
-But the point is, if you don’t identify your pitfalls and devise a way around them you’ll continue to fall into them.
+The point is, if you don’t identify your pitfalls and devise a way around them you’ll continue to fall into them.
 So be honest with yourself about what they are and how you can avoid them.
 Shift your focus from outward to inward.